dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-snapshotting-source-freshness.md

 | 1 hour | 30 mins |
 | 1 day | 12 hours |
 | 1 week | About daily |

+## Easy access

+See [Building and Configuring Artifacts](artifacts) for more information on exposing links to the latest Documentation and Source Freshness reports to your team.